celalunver/CAPSCodeChallengeDocs/CAPS Code Challenge Practices.1.md

   * Action Item 4 - Mesut Boztas and Enver Yilmaz to discuss all the tasks related with PBIs, share the work and start the implementation of the Code Challenge

 - Decision 5 – After carefully examining the User Stories, the team is confident to implement the Code Challenge using Dynamics F&O infrastructure, except;
   * Issue 1 – The team is not sure whether the User will be redirected to Login page after logging out.
-This is Microsoft's default behavior and Etg.
+This is Microsoft's default behavior and out of Etg's hands.
+This will be tested and will be discussed further
   * Update 1 – Etg team thinks a “Planned” status should be added as the 4th label to project status labels (Created, Submitted, Approved)

 ## "Code Challenge" Daily Scrum Meeting - 1